ublue-os/website/docs/images/bazzite/FAQ.md

 Desktop Mode still has access to all of the applications in Discover that SteamOS has.

-The only missing feature that SteamOS has over Bazzite currently is HDR support, but this should change once Fedora Linux supports it.
+**The only missing feature that SteamOS has over Bazzite currently is HDR support, but this should change once Fedora Linux supports it.**

 ## Does the Steam Deck image recieve BIOS updates like SteamOS?

-Yes it does.
+**Yes it does**.
 If a BIOS update is available then it will install when you update Bazzite normally.
-We even included a special command to **disable** these BIOS updates **at your own risk:** `ujust disable-bios-updates`.
+We even included a **special command to disable BIOS updates at your own risk**: `ujust disable-bios-updates`.

-## What is Wayland and X11?
-In short, Wayland and X11 (also known as Xorg or the X Window System) are windowing systems for desktop Linux.

-* Wayland is the default for most of the images and the recommended option for Bazzite.
-* X11 is a legacy windowing system.
-While we recommend to stick with Wayland, there may be scenarios where X11 would have to be used.
-Nvidia GPUs may have issues with Wayland, so X11 is the default for the Nvidia images.

-You can swap between the two in the login screen for desktop images, and enter `ujust _toggle_wayland` in a host terminal for Steam Deck/HTPC/Handheld PC images.
+## Why does the stock 64GB Steam Deck not supported on Bazzite?

+It has filesystem corruptions.
+You will have booting issues, freezes, and will not be able to update the image.
+Upgrade the storage to resolve this if you feel comfortable doing so.

 ## Why are there no Nvidia images that include Game Mode and Waydroid?
 Nvidia's proprietary drivers currently do not work with any of this.
 AMD and Intel have open source drivers on Linux and are usaully the far better option to use.

 Hopefully this changes in the future thanks to the upcoming [NVK](https://www.collabora.com/news-and-blog/news-and-events/introducing-nvk.html) project.
 Then most desktop Linux users would not have to bother with Nvidia's closed source driver philosophy and all of the downsides that come with that.

-## For the AMD/Intel desktop images, why run Steam in an Arch Linux Distrobox container as opposed to Flatpak?

-Steam is not built with flatpak in mind.
-Valve does not contribute to it, and as a result there are many workarounds that the Arch package does not have to worry about it.
-The Steam Deck uses the Arch package, and to stay consistent with SteamOS so do we.

-Running Steam in Distrobox has the advantage of using [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) and other packages added to the container.
-It can also utilize the latest GPU driver releases without the end user having to worry about ABI considerations or a broken driver on the host.

-A user can still install the Flatpak Steam at any time and use both verisons of Steam if they desire.

 ## How do I disable update notifications for desktop images?